nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retrieval_observations_fhir_stu3.md

 <img alt="Observation information model diagram" src="images/retrieval/formats/observation_information_model.png" style="width:100%;max-width: 100%;">

-The aim of a provider MUST be to include enough information in the Observation, in a format, with values which gives the observation enough context to be useful to a clinician without requiring the consuming system to understand all the supporting information.
+The aim of a provider MUST be to include enough information in the Observation, with values which gives the observation enough context to be useful to a clinician without requiring the consuming system to understand all the supporting information.

-**For example**

-In an observation about a blood test result, the observation would contain the type of observation, the value/result of the observation and maybe the interpretation of that result.
+For example, in an observation about a blood test result, the observation will contain the type of observation, the value/result of the observation and potentially the interpretation of that result.
 The observation may reference supporting information about the device used to get the result, the specimen that the test was performed on and the episode of care in which the observation was made, but without looking at the supporting information and only looking at the observation a clinician should be able to understand the observation that was made.

-## Pointer retrieval `Format` Code
+## Pointer Retrieval `Format` Code

 The NRL pointer `format` code for this structure is as follows: